 less oxidized the leaf, the more delicate that tea is, which means it will lose

 flavor more quickly when exposed to air.
 This is especially true for white and

 green teas, while blacks and darker oolongs tend to retain flavor longer,

 sometimes even up to two years!
 In general, try to drink teas within a few

 months of purchase.
 Think of it like the dried herbs in your kitchen - tea won't

 spoil, but over time its aroma and flavor will diminish.

-Our airtight porcelain containers are ideal for long-term (3+ months) tea storage.
-The ones we offer have odorless silicone seals, unlike many of the cheaper alternatives available.
-We list three sizes for your convenience.
-The container should be a size appropriate to the amount of tea to be stored.
-Do not use a huge container for an ounce or two of a particular tea.
-4 oz of black tea should fit fill the small containers.
-X-Small containers are good for 2 oz of Japanese teas or Taiwanese oolongs.
-Finally, there is no substitute for buying fresh teas in reasonable amounts from a reputable tea merchant.
+Your tea container should be a size appropriate to the amount of leaf to be stored; it's not ideal to use a huge container for an ounce or two of a particular tea.
+Finally, there is no substitute for buying fresh teas in reasonable amounts on a regular basis.

 You may have noticed the simple packaging we use for our tea.
-These simple reusable, re-sealable plastic bags prevent all light from entering.
+These simple reusable, resealable bags prevent all light from entering.

-companies use traditional tins with flashy packaging, but most of its
+companies use traditional tins with flashy packaging, but most of the